The Fool on the Hill: The Game Engine Problem

 Tentative Conclusion

 It seems to me that of the commercial engines, Unreal is the clear winner.
-Of the open source engines, jMonkeyEngine feels like the better fit.
-The choice comes down to two issues:
+Of the open source engines, O3DE seems technically the best, but at present jMonkeyEngine (or possibly Trial) feels like the better fit for me.
+The choice for open source comes down to two issues:

 1. Ideologically, open source matters very much to me;